asvd/helios-kernel/README.md

 independent parts of an application.
-It is smart enough to start initializing the modules which are ready for that, while others are still being downloaded or parsed, and to handle some tricky problems such as circular dependences or broken code (reporting the problem, but still keeping the application alive).
+It is smart enough to start initializing the modules which are ready for that, while others are still being downloaded or parsed, and to handle some tricky problems such as circular dependencies or broken code (reporting the problem, but still keeping the application alive).
 But the key feature of the Helios Kernel is